 Montessori Homeschool Routine

 Our Montessori approach up until now has been to set up the best Montessori environment we can with an open learning philosophy.
-Our children have had the opportunity to work on any of the activities we have out, without much routine to the day or much format to the activities.
-(To see how we set up our environment, please see my three part series here, here, and here.)
+Our children have had the opportunity to work on any of the activities we have out, without much routine to the day or many formats to the activities.
 Now that Samuel is 2.5 years old, we feel like an established routine could do us all some good.

 |Photo by Marie Mack|

-Counting Coconuts Mini Units- I think this is a great example on how to set up activities for quick availability.
-With a little planning and some organization this would make life so much easier!
-I would use this idea to gather materials to have on hand to present the weeks lessons.
-(She intends these mini units to help educate her son while they transition from a family of 3 to a family of 4 with the addition of their daughter.)
+Counting Coconuts Mini Units- I think this is a great example of how to set up activities for quick availability.
+With a little planning and some organization, this would make life so much easier!
+I would use this idea to gather materials to have on hand to present the week's lessons.
+(She intends these mini-units to help educate her son while they transition from a family of 3 to a family of 4 with the addition of their daughter.)